MattiNieminen/re-fill/README.md

 ### UUIDs

-Re-fill used to provide a co-effect for injects UUIDS to event handlers.
+Re-fill used to provide a co-effect for injecting UUIDS to event handlers.
 This feature has been removed in favor of manually calling ```random-uuid``` function from ClojureScript core.